jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/caching-look-aside.md

 The base URL is <a href="http://localhost:8080" class="bare"><code>http://localhost:8080</code></a>.

-After running the `BootGeodeLookAsideCachingApplication` class, if you open a Web browser and navigate to <a href="http://localhost:8080/ping" class="bare"><code>http://localhost:8080/ping</code></a>, you should see the content "**PONG**".
+After running the `BootGemFireLookAsideCachingApplication` class, if you open a Web browser and navigate to <a href="http://localhost:8080/ping" class="bare"><code>http://localhost:8080/ping</code></a>, you should see the content "**PONG**".